 Because dissociative disorders appear on the trauma spectrum, many people with a dissociative disorder may have co-occurring trauma-related mental health conditions, such as:

-People of all ages and racial, ethnic and socioeconomic backgrounds can develop a dissociative disorder.
-Women and people assigned female at birth are more likely to have a diagnosis.
 People who experienced physical and/or sexual abuse in childhood have the greatest risk of developing dissociative identity disorder (DID).
 About 90% of people who have DID in the United States, Canada and Europe experienced childhood abuse and neglect.

 Dissociative identity disorder (DID) is a rare psychiatric disorder diagnosed in about 1.5% of the global population.
 This disorder is often misdiagnosed and often requires multiple assessments for an accurate diagnosis.
 Patients often present with self-injurious behavior and suicide attempts.

 The symptoms of dissociative disorders depend on the type.
 Symptoms usually first develop after a traumatic event.
-Stressful situations can worsen symptoms and cause issues with daily functioning.

 Dissociative disorders often develop as a way to deal with a catastrophic event or with long-term stress, abuse or trauma.